vasu412/Geekathon/README.md

 </ul>
 <ul> As developers progress through this project, they not only enhance their technical skills but also cultivate a deeper understanding of the intricacies involved in crafting compelling and user-friendly web experiences.
 Whether used for personal skill development, portfolio enhancement, or educational purposes, the Formula 1 Website Clone project offers a rewarding journey into the world of web development.

 So, let's embark on this journey together, embracing challenges, honing skills, and celebrating the achievements along the way.
-Happy coding!</ul>
+Happy coding!